 The ImageResizer was created in January 2007 to simplify the process of changing website layouts and slideshow sizes.
-Resizing images manually was taking hours each day, so I decided to fix the problem.
+Resizing images manually (even in bulk) was taking hours each day, at significant cost to the company.

 ImageResizer was designed with security, stability, and performance in mind from day 1.
-It was never a hack.
 It has always used proper memory (and resource) management techniques, and has leveraged disk caching to provide ideal scalability.
 Compatibility with XP through Windows 8 (and Server 2000 through Server 8) has always been maintained.

 Version 1 was released to the public August 6, 2008 after 1.5 years of testing on several high-traffic sites.